 $ nix-env -e bsd-games uninstalling `bsd-games-2.17' $ nix-collect-garbage [...] $ ls /nix/store/b3lxx3d3ggxcggvjw5n0m1ya1gcrmbyn-bsd-games-2.17 bin share

-This is because the old generation is still in the nix store because it's a GC root.
-As we'll see below, all profiles and their generations are GC roots.
+The old generation is still in the nix store because it is a GC root.
+As we will see below, all profiles and their generations are automatically GC roots.

 $ rm /nix/var/nix/profiles/default-9-link $ nix-env --list-generations [...]
 8 2014-07-28 10:23:24 10 2014-08-20 12:47:16 (current) $ nix-collect-garbage [...] $ ls /nix/store/b3lxx3d3ggxcggvjw5n0m1ya1gcrmbyn-bsd-games-2.17 ls: cannot access /nix/store/b3lxx3d3ggxcggvjw5n0m1ya1gcrmbyn-bsd-games-2.17: No such file or directory

 Note: nix-env --list-generations does not rely on any particular metadata.
 It is able to list generations based solely on the file names under the profiles directory.

 /nix/var/nix/profiles, not from

 /nix/var/nix/gcroots.
 In addition to the latter,

 This is useful because it means that any profile and its generations

 are GC roots.
 Other paths are considered GC roots as well; for example,